Yes, it's a question that should be asked.

 All food products also need to to say who made them, but sadly not where they were made.
 This is the loophole which has allowed unscrupulous manufacturers to suggest that their products are NZ made when they are not.
 This issue came to head a while ago when it was revealed that certain bacon products were being made with pork which had been grown and killed in China and other places and sent to NZ for processing into bacon.
 The packaging of the bacon certainly made it look as if the product was 100% made in NZ.

-Anyway, everything our little bakery is all handmade from organic ingredients, sourced either right here in NZ or via a certified organic importer if it is not available here.
+Anyway, everything our little bakery is all handmade from organic or locally grown ingredients.
+If it's not grown here it is imported into NZ via a certified organic importer.
 Growing organic cereals in NZ is a labour of love and we always support our Kiwi farmers first.

 Customers have recently asked us to offer bread for sale in Commonsense without any wrapping at all.
 Whilst we admire the desire to avoid plastic and unnecessary packaging, this isn't something we would want to do for both hygiene and legislative reasons.
 We sell products to improve health.
 Sending bread unwrapped and then having it pass unprotected through many pairs of hands just doesn't work for us.
 In this day and age many people are susceptible to food borne diseases because of things like immune system weakness and we want to make sure our food is safe for everyone.